dongkwonjin/Eigenlanes/README.md

 ### Test
 1. Set the dataset you want to test (`DATASET_NAME`)
 2. Parse your dataset path into the `-dataset_dir` argument.
-3. (optional) If you set the `--view` as False, you can obtain the results more quickly.
-4. If you want to get the performances of our work,
+3. If you want to get the performances of our work,
 ```
 $ cd ROOT/Modeling/DATASET_NAME/code/
-$ python main.py --run_mode test_paper --pre_dir ROOT/preprocessed/DATASET_NAME/ --paper_weight_dir ROOT/pretrained/DATASET_NAME/ --dataset_dir /where/is/your/dataset/path --view True
+$ python main.py --run_mode test_paper --pre_dir ROOT/preprocessed/DATASET_NAME/ --paper_weight_dir ROOT/pretrained/DATASET_NAME/ --dataset_dir /where/is/your/dataset/path
 ```
-5. If you want to evaluate a model you trained,
+4. If you want to evaluate a model you trained,
 ```
 $ cd ROOT/Modeling/DATASET_NAME/code/
-$ python main.py --run_mode test --pre_dir ROOT/preprocessed/DATASET_NAME/ --dataset_dir /where/is/your/dataset/path --view True
+$ python main.py --run_mode test --pre_dir ROOT/preprocessed/DATASET_NAME/ --dataset_dir /where/is/your/dataset/path
 ```

 ### Preprocessing